I'm a stay-at-home mom and writer living in the Coal Region of Pennsylvania with my amazing and awesome three children!

-How to Unclog a Double Kitchen Sink Drain
+How to Unclog a Sink: Dealing With Clogged Kitchen Sink Drains

 I absolutely love my double kitchen sink.
 It is perfect in every way.
-I can wash dishes in one side and then place them in the drying rack on the other side preventing the issue of wet counter tops.
-I can have a pot or pan soaking in one sink and still have another sink on hand ready for use.
-It is the perfect set up for our home.
-But being that this is the first double sink I have ever had I was unaware of one issue that drove me to the edge of insanity one night some nine years ago . . .
+I can wash dishes on one side and then place them in the drying rack on the other side, preventing the issue of wet countertops.
+I can have a pot or pan soaking in one sink and still have another sink ready for use—it is the perfect setup for our home.
+But, being that this is the first double sink I've ever had, I was unaware of one issue that drove me to the edge of insanity one night some nine years ago . . .

-Apparently one night after draining grease out of a pan I neglected to run hot water down the drain.
-My neglectfulness of not running the hot water caused my drain to become clogged.
-Unfortunately I did not realize this until my sink was more than halfway filled with gross dirty water.
-I did not panic because I knew all I had to do was fetch my plunger and simply plunger away the clog.
+One night, after draining grease out of a pan, I apparently neglected to run hot water down the drain.
+My neglectfulness caused my drain to become clogged.
+Unfortunately, I did not realize this until my sink was more than halfway filled with gross, dirty water.
+I did not panic because I knew all I had to do was fetch my plunger and simply plunge away the clog.

-I was so frustrated with the fact that my plunger was failing to complete the simple task of unclogging my drain.
+I was so frustrated that my plunger was failing to complete the simple task of unclogging my drain.
 But what else would work in a situation like this?
-I did not have any Drano products on hand so I decided to use an unethical tool.
+I did not have any Drano products on hand, so I decided to use another tool.

-I started thinking about what I could use to get inside of the drain.....
-It hit me in an instance!
-A metal cloths hanger.
+I started thinking about what I could use to get inside of the drain.
+It hit me in an instant: a metal clothes hanger!
 I ran upstairs to my closet and grabbed a hanger.
-I brought it down to the kitchen and unraveled the ends to make a long metal "stick".
-I began pushing it into the drain in my attempt to just push the clog loose.
-After a short while I realized this is not working.
+I brought it down to the kitchen and unraveled the ends to make a long metal "stick."
+I began pushing it into the drain to push the clog loose.
+After a short while, I realized it wasn't working.
 I realized days later why my idea did not work.

-It was virtually impossible to unclog my drain with my unethical tool because it could not navigate through the curves of the pipes that make up the draining system.
+It was virtually impossible to unclog my drain with the hanger because it could not navigate through the curves of the pipes that make up the draining system.
 Duh!
 How did I possibly expect that to work?
 I truly do know better.
-But I guess at the time I would have tried almost anything.
-Well back to the plunger!
+But I guess I would have tried almost anything at the time.
+Well, back to the plunger!

 I literally spent about one entire day trying to unclog my double sink drain until it finally dawned on me.
 I was glaring at the pipes underneath the sinks when I realized how easy the solution was to unclog the drain.